StevenBlack/intl/readme.md

 path.

 **Internationalization Gotcha:** other than the dialog caption, you have no control over the captions in this dialog.
-LOCFILE() comes from vfp and its display language varies with vfp's localization language.
+LOCFILE() comes from VFP and its display language varies with VFP's localization language.

 For example, the line...